JaxPlays-Inc/jaxplays.org/content/productions/2024/2024-A-Gentlemans-Guide-to_Love-Murder.md

 crew:
 - Director: Izzy Hague
 orchestra:
-Genres:
+genres:
 - Musical
 - Comedy
 - Mystery
-Description: "Murder, inheritance, and charm collide as Monty Navarro crafts a darkly comedic plan to jump the line of succession."
+description: "Murder, inheritance, and charm collide as Monty Navarro crafts a darkly comedic plan to jump the line of succession."
 ---
 In a bid to secure his inheritance, Monty Navarro has discovered that eliminating his distant relatives isn't just lucrative—it's surprisingly enjoyable too!
 Watch as Monty navigates a labyrinth of love and assassination, in this murderous musical comedy.